bokeh/bokeh/sphinx/source/docs/quickstart.rst

 Line and Circle are just 2 of the many glyphs supported by Bokeh.
 Those are the basic geometrical shapes that are combined together to build a plot.
 In the first example we have just used one glyph (line) to represent our data while in the second example we have used combination of lines and circles.

-.. note:: There is a big variety of glyphs in Bokeh and they are often referred as
-          'glyphs' or 'markers' (used for simple markers placed at (x,y) locations).
+There is a big variety of glyphs in Bokeh and they are often referred as 'glyphs' or 'markers' (used for simple markers placed at (x,y) locations).
 Please see :ref:`userguide_objects_glyphs` for more information.

 Guides